CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 An issuer may have multiple sub entities issuing credentials on their behalf, such as the different faculties in a university issuing diplomas.
 Each of these entities will need to be registered separately in a trust registry and will likely have one or more DIDs of their own.
 For this reason, the introduction of an issuer handle, represented as a subdomain in the resource record name, provides a simple way to facilitate the distinction of DIDs, their public keys, and credentials they issue in their relationship to the issuer.

-***Ex: _did.diplomas.university-issuer.ca IN URI 1 0 “did:sov:XXXXXXX”***
+***Ex: _did.diplomas.university-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***

-***Ex: _did.certificates.university-issuer.ca IN URI 1 0 “did:sov:XXXXXXX”***
+***Ex: _did.certificates.university-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***

 # DID Public Keys in the DNS

 The DID to DNS mapping illustrated in section 4 provides a way of showing the association between a DID and a domain, but no way of verifying that relationship.
 By hosting the public keys of that DID in its related domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the distributed ledger where it resides, facilitating interoperability.
+If a verifier is presented with a credential issued or signed by a DID using a method they do not support, they would have the option to perform the cryptographic verification of the credential's signature using the public key stored in the DNS.

 TLSA records {{!RFC6698}} provide a simple way of hosting cryptographic information in the DNS.